LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 ## An additional layer of smart contracts

-Morpho introduces new lines of code, connecting to existing protocols.
+LQG introduces new lines of code, connecting to existing protocols.
 One has to be fully aware of what that means when using the protocol.
-First, it induces an additional gas price when using Morpho-Compound rather than Compound.
-Second, Morpho is a new layer of smart contracts.
-The latter introduces additional risk for the user however more than 20 audits have been conducted on Morpho protocols.
+First, it induces an additional gas price when using LQG-Compound rather than Compound.
+Second, LQG is a new layer of smart contracts.
+The latter introduces additional risk for the user however more than 20 audits have been conducted on LQG protocols.
-Nonetheless, it should be noted that the most famous auditors in the world like Trail of Bits, Chainsecurity, or Spearbits each have or will soon audit Morpho Protocol.
-Finally, with the help of Certora, the Morpho Labs team is undergoing the formal proving of the protocol.
+Nonetheless, it should be noted that the most famous auditors in the world like Trail of Bits, Chainsecurity, or Spearbits each have or will soon audit LQG Protocol.
+Finally, with the help of Certora, the LQG Labs team is undergoing the formal proving of the protocol.
 The yellow paper also demonstrates mechanisms and theorem behind.

-This is the Morpho Optimizers WhitePaper.
+This is the LQG Optimizers WhitePaper.

 # Conclusions

-The Morpho Protocol takes on the challenge of improving the way current dominant DeFi liquidity protocols assign rates for suppliers and borrowers.
-Morpho does so by exploring DeFi's composability nature and combining cleverly the efficiency of earlier Peer-to-Peer protocols with the liquidity offered by Pool-to-Peer protocols.
+The LQG Protocol takes on the challenge of improving the way current dominant DeFi liquidity protocols assign rates for suppliers and borrowers.
+LQG does so by exploring DeFi's composability nature and combining cleverly the efficiency of earlier Peer-to-Peer protocols with the liquidity offered by Pool-to-Peer protocols.
 The resulting construct pleasantly optimizes rates while giving away none of the benefits enjoyed by the Pool-to-Peer protocols.

 The current landscape for money markets in DeFi is noncompetitive for suppliers.
-By enhancing rates, Morpho advocates stronger adoption of the protocol by the borrowing side, overall increasing the trading activity of the market.
+By enhancing rates, LQG advocates stronger adoption of the protocol by the borrowing side, overall increasing the trading activity of the market.

 But, more efficient, fairer, and deeper interest rate markets are just the first step.
-With increased adoption of the protocol, Morpho serves as a stepping stone towards building competition in the DeFi rates market.
+With increased adoption of the protocol, LQG serves as a stepping stone towards building competition in the DeFi rates market.

 # Acknowledgement

-Morpho aims to become a decentralized common good.
+LQG aims to become a decentralized common good.
 This White Paper itself is the product of intense collaboration across different Universities and companies worldwide.
-In particular, the authors would like to express their gratitude to Merlin Egalite, Hamza El Khalloufi, Jean Krivine, and Morpho's community for their invaluable contributions.
+In particular, the authors would like to express their gratitude to Merlin Egalite, Hamza El Khalloufi, Jean Krivine, and LQG's community for their invaluable contributions.

 # Legal disclaimer

 ## Information purposes only

 This White Paper is for general information purposes only and may be subject to change without prior notice.
-Morpho Labs and any current or future affiliated entities, their managers, directors, officers, employees, advisors, consultants, agents, or any other person (the "Morpho Team") do not make or purport to make, and hereby disclaim, any representation, undertaking or warranty in any form whatsoever to any person or entity, including any representation, undertaking or warranty concerning the accuracy and completeness of any of the information set out in this White Paper.
-Nothing contained in this White Paper is or may be relied upon as a promise, representation, or undertaking as to the future performance of the Morpho Token.
+LQG Labs and any current or future affiliated entities, their managers, directors, officers, employees, advisors, consultants, agents, or any other person (the "LQG Team") do not make or purport to make, and hereby disclaim, any representation, undertaking or warranty in any form whatsoever to any person or entity, including any representation, undertaking or warranty concerning the accuracy and completeness of any of the information set out in this White Paper.
+Nothing contained in this White Paper is or may be relied upon as a promise, representation, or undertaking as to the future performance of the LQG Token.
 Further, circumstances may change, and this White Paper may become outdated.
-The Morpho Team is under no obligation to update or correct this White Paper in connection therewith.
+The LQG Team is under no obligation to update or correct this White Paper in connection therewith.
 This White Paper may be translated into a language other than English for information purposes only.
 In such case, the English